dizzybeaver/SIMA/generic/specifications/SPEC-FILE-STANDARDS.md

 - Location: `/sima/generic/entries/`
 - Naming: `[TYPE]-[NUMBER].md` (e.g., `LESS-01.md`)
 - Purpose: Document patterns, decisions, lessons
-- Max: 400 lines
+- Max: 399 lines

 ### Specification Files
 - Location: `/sima/generic/specifications/`
 - Naming: `SPEC-[NAME].md` (e.g., `SPEC-LINE-LIMITS.md`)
 - Purpose: Define standards and rules
-- Max: 400 lines
+- Max: 399 lines
+- Do not go over 399 lines at all costs or you will lose 22% of file due to truncation
+- Do not make file more than 399 lines You will lose 22% of file - this has been verfied.

 ### Context Files
 - Location: `/sima/context/`
 - Naming: `[MODE]-Context.md` (e.g., `PROJECT-MODE-Context.md`)
 - Purpose: Mode activation and guidelines
-- Max: 500 lines (exception for bootstrap files)
+- Max: 399 lines (exception for bootstrap files)
+- Do not go over 399 lines at all costs or you will lose 22% of file due to truncation
+- Do not make file more than 399 lines You will lose 22% of file - this has been verfied.

 ### Support Files
 - Location: `/sima/support/`
 - Naming: Descriptive names with category prefix
 - Purpose: Tools, workflows, templates
-- Max: 400 lines
+- Max: 399 lines
+- Do not go over 399 lines at all costs or you will lose 22% of file due to truncation
+- Do not make file more than 399 lines You will lose 22% of file - this has been verfied.

 ### Project Files
 - Location: `/sima/projects/[project-name]/`
 - Naming: Project-specific conventions
 - Purpose: Project implementation details
-- Max: 400 lines
+- Max: 399 lines
+- Do not go over 399 lines at all costs or you will lose 22% of file due to truncation
+- Do not make file more than 399 lines You will lose 22% of file - this has been verfied.

 ---

 ## ENCODING